sahoopri/AppiumKartBot/README.md

 - **Launch Appium Server** and start the emulator accordingly.
 Appium server by default starts at port no : 4723

 To start the server use:

 [appium] or [appium -p <portno>] -p is to change the port no.

-or
+Or

 Click the **Start Server** button inside the Appium server desktop client.

 - **Clone this repository**  [git clone <Ripo URL>]

 - **Open the solution**
--- Use IntelliJ IDEA
+* Use IntelliJ IDEA

 - **Rebuild**
--- Build the test
+* Build the test

 - **Run the test**
--- Use IntelliJ IDEA
+* Use IntelliJ IDEA
--- Build the test
+* Build the test
--- Make sure a device/emulator is connected
+* Make sure a device/emulator is connected
--- Run the server, then Run the test.
+* Run the server, then Run the test.